-- iii.
-To be compatible in scale and form with adjacent one- or two-story buildings, portions of buildings fronting adjacent to should consider: - a) Modulating side yard and rear yard setbacks to provide as much distance as possible between the facades of a proposed building and existing buildings in order to preserve the privacy of the outdoor spaces of both. - b) Orienting side yard open spaces of proposed buildings to face the side yard open spaces, where present, of adjacent buildings. - c) Introducing landscape and/or trees as a screen between existing and new buildings. - b.
-Excessive massing breaks, roof breaks and complicated hipped or gabled roof forms should be avoided. - 3.
+- g) Designing buildings as simple assemblies of house-scale forms that face and are accessed from the street. - iii.
+To be compatible in scale and form with adjacent one- or two-story buildings, portions of buildings fronting adjacent to should consider: - a) Modulating side yard and rear yard setbacks to provide as much distance as possible between the facades of a proposed building and existing buildings in order to preserve the privacy of the outdoor spaces of both. - b) Orienting side yard open spaces of proposed buildings to face the side yard open spaces, where present, of adjacent buildings. - c) Introducing landscape and/or trees as a screen between existing and new buildings. - d) Excessive massing breaks, roof breaks and complicated hipped or gabled roof forms should be avoided. - 3.
 Main entrance.
 The main entrance of a building should be located along the primary street façade of the building.
 Entrances should be designed to be consistent with the overall architectural style of the building. - a.
 Building entrances should front onto the street, and be prominent and easy to identify, using one or more of the following treatments: - Marked by a taller mass above, such as a modest tower, or within a volume that protrudes from the rest of building surface; - ii.
 Indicated by a projection from the building façade, and covered by means of a porch or portico that projects from the building face; - iii.
 Indicated by a recessed entry-recommended treatments include special paving materials such as ceramic tile; ornamental ceiling treatments such as coffering; decorative light fixtures; and attractive decorative door pulls, escutcheons, hinges, and other hardware; - iv.
 Denoted by a single arch or series of arches to indicate entry-arcaded entry porches or passageways are also recommended. - v.
-Framed by special architectural elements, such as columns, archways, and overhanging roofs; - vi.
-Emphasized by a small roof overhang over the entrance, change in roofline or a major break in the surface of the subject wall.
+Framed by special architectural elements, such as columns, archways, and overhanging roofs;